 More importantly the high-performance filtration system reduces contaminants such as pharmaceuticals, chlorine, lead and cysts from your drinking water and is very convenient to help you save on potential sink space and/or fridge space.

 The filter system was simple to install, filters are readily available online or in-store virtually everywhere and does a great job of scrubbing the water.
-Our tap water never tasted so good.
+Our tap water tastes that much better.
+Does it make the water like spring water?
+No we can still tell it’s tap water but it did seem to improve the taste a bit.
 Initially the filter was creating lots of water bubbles causing the water to look cloudy.
 It wasn’t once the air bubbles all settled.
 However after just a few uses, the water comes out clear as the system purges out any air bubbles in the line and the filters are fully saturated.

 The Pfister Lita is also available in a touch-free Pulldown faucet with React for hands-free operation.